Per Jensen

-Per Alex Jensen, known as Per Jensen for short (born 10 December 1930) is a Danish former football (soccer) player.
+Per Alex Jensen (10 December 1930 – 14 December 2009), known as Per Jensen, was a Danish football (soccer) player.
 He started his career as an amateur player with Kjøbenhavns Boldklub (KB) and was the top goalscorer of the 1959 Danish football championship.
 He moved abroad to play professionally for AS Saint-Etienne in France and Italian club US Triestina, before ending his career back with KB.
 He played two games and scored two goals for the Denmark national football team in 1952.
+Jensen died on 14 December 2009, at the age of 79.